Cash Flow Forecasting Best Practices: What You Need to Know

 • Implementing a receipt management system that allows employees to digitise receipts using mobile apps or scanners.

-3. Managing accounts receivable and accounts payable
+3. Actively manage accounts receivable and accounts payable

 To ensure accurate cash flow forecasting, it’s important to effectively manage all the payments owed to your business and those you owe to others.
 This involves factoring in the following accounts receivable and accounts payable considerations: